 Deep cuts on the inside of the mouth can be treated by an emergency dentist and should be dealt with as soon as possible in a bid to prevent problems with eating, drinking and talking.

-If dental injuries are left untreated for a long period of time the affected area can become infected and spread to adjacent teeth, gums and around the mouth.
+If dental injuries in children are left untreated for a long period of time the affected area can become infected and spread to adjacent teeth, gums and around the mouth.
 Although this issue can usually be treated with a course of antibiotics, many parents fail to monitor the problem adequately enough and let the infection worsen.

 Chipped and fractured teeth